kamchatka-volcano/cmdlime/README.md

 ```
 ### Auto-generated usage info

-**cmdlime** can generate help messages accessible with `CommandLineReader::usageInfo()` and `CommandLineReader::usageInfoDetailed()` methods.
-The former is the compact version that is supposed to be shown alongside error messages, the latter is the detailed version that is printed out when `--help` flag is set.
+**cmdlime** can generate help messages with the `CommandLineReader::usageInfo()` and `CommandLineReader::usageInfoDetailed()` methods.
+The former is a compact version that can be shown with error messages, while the latter is a detailed version that is printed when the `--help` flag is set.

-We can add more information to the detailed usage info by setting the parameters` descriptions:
+You can add more information to the detailed usage info by setting parameter descriptions:
 ```C++
 ///examples/ex07.cpp
 ///